Diversifying the Mixture-of-Experts Representation for Language Models with Orthogonal Optimizer: Orthogonal Optimizer for MoE

 \subsection{OWM for Experts}

-In this section, we present a comprehensive overview of the OMoE algorithm, specifically designed to optimize the experts in MoE architecture.
-Taking inspiration from the successful Orthogonal Weight Modification (OWM) technique in multitask learning, we adapt and apply it to MoE models.
-In MoE, each expert specializes in a specific subset of the dataset, akin to individual tasks in multitask learning.
-Therefore, we introduce OMoE, an expert optimizer for MoE, based on the OWM approach.
-In order to align with the concept of \textit{tasks} in multitask learning, we divide the training process into two distinct phases: the \textit{accumulating phase} and the \textit{orthogonal phase}.
+Inspired by Orthogonal Weight Modification (OWM) in multitask learning, we adapt it to MoE models.
+We introduce OMoE, an expert optimizer for MoE.
+To align with the concept of \textit{tasks} in multitask learning, we divide the training process into two distinct phases: the \textit{accumulating phase} and the \textit{orthogonal phase}.

 During the accumulating phase, the model undergoes regular updates, while the optimizer simultaneously accumulates representations that capture the subspace associated with each expert.
 These representations are learned by observing the inputs of all experts within the same mini-batch.
 In essence, the optimizer computes the input from all experts and utilizes it to represent the subspace specific to each expert.
 During the orthogonal phase, the parameters of each expert are updated in a direction that is orthogonal to the subspace defined by the previously learned inputs of other experts.
 This guarantees that each expert captures distinct and non-overlapping facets of the data.
-To prevent updates in an orthogonal direction that is unrelated to the representative subspace, experts first acquire initial knowledge in the accumulating phase before entering the orthogonal phase.
+To prevent updates in an orthogonal direction unrelated to the representative subspace, experts first acquire initial knowledge in the accumulating phase before entering the orthogonal phase.

-To summarize, our OMoE adopts an alternating training strategy of different optimizers, which allows experts to update their parameters in orthogonal directions from the subspaces of other experts, resulting in proper diversity of experts and improved model performance.
+To summarize, our OMoE employs an alternating training strategy with different optimizers, which allows experts to update their parameters in orthogonal directions from the subspaces of other experts, resulting in proper expert diversity and improved model performance.
 The accumulating phase corresponds to the \textbf{R}(egular) Step in the updating process, and the orthogonal phase corresponds to the \textbf{O}(WM) Step.

 \textbf{R Step}: update all parameters by other optimizers like Adam: